Alex-dll/Podcastr/README.md

 The app will be available for access on your browser at `http://localhost:3000`

+## Features

+- Request to API
+- Listen to an awesome development podcast

+## Used tools 🪚
+-  Scss
+-  React / Next
+- Axios

 This application was made during the NWL course of Rocketseat